diracles/Friendly-NYC/README.md

 I then converted the json result to csv and plotted the locations to a google geo map using google fusion charts.
 The sample data set I built from the queries amounts to a tiny fraction of the venues in NYC but it does represent a true random sample.

-The final answer turned out to be:  the West Village!
+The final answer turned out to be ---> the West Village!